ember-learn/ember-blog/source/2019-04-05-the-ember-times-issue-92.md

 ## [Animation and Predictable Data Loading in Ember 🐹](https://crunchingnumbers.live/2019/04/02/animation-and-predictable-data-loading-in-ember/)

-[@ijlee2](https://github.com/ijlee2) a first time attendee at [Ember Conf](https://emberconf.com/), shares a [tutorial](https://crunchingnumbers.live/2019/04/02/animation-and-predictable-data-loading-in-ember/) on how to load complex data in a predictable manner and how to use animations to liven up your Ember applications.
+[@ijlee2](https://github.com/ijlee2) a first time attendee at [EmberConf](https://emberconf.com/), shares a [tutorial](https://crunchingnumbers.live/2019/04/02/animation-and-predictable-data-loading-in-ember/) on how to load complex data in a predictable manner and how to **use animations** to liven up your Ember applications.

-The tutorial covers how you can use simple animations using [Ember Animated](https://github.com/ember-animation/ember-animated] and [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to help make your applications feel more dynamic and polished!
+The **tutorial** covers how you can use simple animations using [Ember Animated](https://github.com/ember-animation/ember-animated] and [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to help make your applications feel more dynamic and polished!

-Another interesting area the tutorial explores is predictable data loading, overcoming bugs that you may encounter when having models and relationships and how you can use [Ember Data Storefront](https://github.com/embermap/ember-data-storefront) to aid tackling some of this issues!
+Another interesting area the tutorial explores is **predictable data loading**, overcoming bugs that you may encounter when having models and relationships and how you can use [Ember Data Storefront](https://github.com/embermap/ember-data-storefront) to aid tackling some of this issues!
 Definitely worth checking out!

 Read the [full article](https://crunchingnumbers.live/2019/04/02/animation-and-predictable-data-loading-in-ember/) alongside some video previews or checkout a preview of the [demo app](https://ember-animated.herokuapp.com/) from the tutorial.